-A great project for the New Year is creating a calendar with your little ones.
+A great project for the New Year is creating a calendar with your kids.
 I'm talking about making a calendar the old fashioned way, using fresh heavy art paper and your favorite combination of markers, colored pencils, oil pastels, or other media.

 Depending on the age of your kids, you can start off with paper that you have already marked off into seven columns for the days of the week, along with six rows.
 You'll want a separate sheet for each month of the year, but I recommend having plenty of extra template pages, so there are plenty of pages for experimentation.

 You may be able to teach older children how to mark the grid lines themselves, but you don't want to frustrate the younger ones if the task is over their heads.
 I didn't use computer generated templates for this particular project since I wanted all the work to be done by hand for a more organic effect.

-Writing the month names and days of the week on each page of the new calendar is good copy work for those who are perfecting their printing skills.
-This process also helps solidify the order of the months and days, a common bit of social studies knowledge for the early years.
+- Writing the month names and days of the week on each page of the new calendar helps teach common bits of social studies knowledge for the early years in several ways:

 - For those who learned how to write numerals during the fall months or during a previous year, creating a calendar gives them a practical application for the skill—they can see that being able to write numerals is useful.

-Decorating the Calendar
+How to Decorate the Calendar